 if you’d rather have a full meal, check out my reviews of halal restaurants in London:

 Taj 51 Buckingham Gate halal afternoon tea – fit for a queen

 Aptly located next to Buckingham Palace, Taj 51 is a deceptively regal hideaway.
 You wouldn’t guess from the main road, but entering into Taj 51, you find a walled garden, elaborately designed buildings and water fountains.

 And inside the tea room the decadence continues.
 Fine china and old imperial decor.
 But that’s not what you want to know.
 So here’s the food…

-Jasmine afternoon tea at Taj 51
+Jasmine Indian afternoon tea in London at Taj 51

 I’m not going to beat around the bush… this was by far the tastiest afternoon tea I’ve had.
 And that is down to the savoury goodies.

-We had paneer pastries, chicken tikka roti (my personal fave), curried egg rolls and some kind of pakora.
+We had paneer pastries, halal chicken tikka roti (my personal fave), curried egg rolls and some kind of pakora.